BeNrn/BeNrn/README.md

 - 👋 Hi, I’m @BeNrn
 - 👀 I’m interested in Geoinformatics and data science using Phyton and R
-- 🌱 I’m currently learning processing and analysing spatial data with Python and R
+- 🌱 I’m currently learning processing and analyzing spatial data with Python and R

 <!---